|Module code|| MHR 3604|

-At Middlesex we recognise the needs and challenges for mental health practitioners working with individuals and families in a wide range of settings.
-That's why we have developed this course to be beneficial for professionals from a diverse range of backgrounds including health, local authority, volunteering and the independent sector.
+We recognise the needs and challenges for mental health practitioners working with individuals and families in a wide range of settings.
+That's why we've developed this course to be beneficial for professionals from a diverse range of backgrounds including health, local authority, volunteering and the independent sector.

 Taught by experienced practitioners who specialise in Cognitive Behavioural Therapy (CBT), this course will develop your knowledge and skills in treating mental health sufferers with particular focus on how you apply CBT theory and practice to your own work with individuals and families.